-Every evening when I returned from my classes, I’d sneak a peek into the family refrigerator to see if I could determine what we might be having for dinner.
-I was foiled every single time.
-I knew that we wouldn’t be dining on butter and cheese alone, but night after night, those were the only things of any substance that I found.
+Every evening when I returned from classes, I’d peek into the family refrigerator to see if I could determine what we might be having for dinner.
+I was foiled every time.
+I knew we wouldn’t be dining on butter and cheese alone, but night after night, those were the only things that I found.
 Despite the spartan contents of Fabienne’s fridge, she churned out consistently delicious meals.
-Fresh ingredients, daily stops to the market, and an unrelenting attention to finishing what she’d purchased were the secrets to her tidiness.
+Fresh ingredients, daily visits to the market, and an unrelenting mission to finish what she’d purchased were the secrets to her tidiness.

 Above: An aluminum Dredger, made for sprinkling flour or powdered sugar, is the perfect vessel for this project.
 I purchased mine for $3.50 at Whisk.